 Minnesota Children’s Museum

-Through the “All Play” Program, the Minnesota Children’s Museum in St. Paul provides free family memberships to low-income families.
+Through the “All Play” Program, the Minnesota Children’s Museum in St. Paul provides $3 tickets and $39 family memberships to low-income families.
 More info on their website.

 Read my review of our first visit after the Minnesota Children’s Museum re-opened in June 2017!